 Honest Tower-by-Tower Guide to Rainey Street Apartments, Rent Ranges & What to Know Before You Sign a Lease

 Here’s the trade-off nobody mentions in the listing photos: Rainey Street is one of the loudest places to live in Austin on Friday and Saturday nights.
 The bars that made this neighborhood famous sit directly below the towers you’ll be living in.
 If you’re fine with that, or your unit faces the lake instead of the street, this is some of the best high-rise living in downtown Austin.
-If weekend noise is a dealbreaker, I’d point you toward the Seaholm district or the Warehouse District instead.
+If weekend noise is a dealbreaker, I’d steer you toward the Seaholm district or the Warehouse District instead.

 What You’ll Pay on Rainey Street